ipfs/specs/src/compact-denylist-format.md

 denylist, which provides example rules and describes the expected behaviour in detail.

-In particular, a [Blocker implementation validator](https://github.com/ipfs-shipyard/nopfs/tree/master/tester) is provided in Go, and can be adapted to other languages if needed.
+In particular, a reference [Blocker implementation validator](https://github.com/ipfs-shipyard/nopfs/tree/master/tester) is provided in Go, and can be adapted to other languages if needed.

 ### Security